We Make Log Truck Insurance Easier

 If you are an owner-operator with your own authority, you can expect to pay around $9,000-$12,000 per truck every year.
 If you’re planning to get a new authority, don’t forget to factor in the fact that truck insurance policies have increased in the last few years, now priced between $12,000 and $16,000.

 In any case, one of the factors that determine the cost of a log truck insurance is the value and age of your vehicle, with old trucks costing much lesser than new ones.

 Saving on Your Log Truck Insurance

 First of all, make sure you do your homework when it comes to truck insurance companies since their rates are constantly changing.
-The next thing to do is to ensure your truck is in top condition, and all regulations and records are maintained.
-An out of service violation immediately increases how much you spend on your truck insurance.
+The next thing to do is to ensure your truck is in top condition and all regulations and records are maintained.
+An out-of-service violation immediately increases how much you spend on your truck insurance.

-If you can, pay the full amount for the log truck insurance in one go, since this might mean saving anywhere between 5-10% on your policy cost.
-Also, make sure you get all the discounts you are entitled to, such as for having a deer guard or a written safety program.
+If you can, pay the full amount for the log truck insurance in one go since this might mean saving anywhere between 5-10% on your policy cost.
+Also, make sure you get all the discounts you are entitled to, such as having a deer guard or a written safety program.

 Lastly, like any other policy, you can also lower your premium for log truck insurance by maintaining and raising your credit with your insurance provider.

-At the end of the day, you want to make sure you get yourself a log truck insurance policy that gets you the most protection against damages and liabilities, and that too, from a reliable insurance company who understands the tricky bits associated with log truck insurance.
+At the end of the day, you want to make sure you get yourself a log truck insurance policy that gets you the most protection against damages and liabilities, and that too, from a reliable insurance company that understands the tricky bits associated with log truck insurance.